 - a private key of a cryptographic system that enables a person or entity to have access to a digital representation of value referred to in point (a).

-The final amendments do not specifically outline what constitutes dealing in virtual currency, although guidance published in connection with the 9 June 2018 proposed amendments states that dealing in activities would include virtual currency exchange services and value transfer services.57 A virtual currency exchange transaction is defined to mean an 'exchange, at the request of another person or entity, of virtual currency for funds, funds for virtual currency or one virtual currency for another'.58
+The final amendments do not specifically outline what constitutes dealing in virtual currency, although guidance published in connection with the 9 June 2018 proposed amendments states that dealing in activities would include virtual currency exchange services and virtual currency transfer services.55 A virtual currency exchange transaction is defined to mean an 'exchange, at the request of another person or entity, of virtual currency for funds, funds for virtual currency or one virtual currency for another'.56

 Quebec has enacted separate MSB legislation, which is administered by the AMF.
 The Money-Services Businesses Act59 requires that any person or entity who operates a money-services business for remuneration be registered as an MSB.
 MSB registration issues in Quebec should be considered in connection with any virtual currency businesses with a Quebec nexus.